cflucas97/comp285-fall22/_announcements/announcement-week-11.md

 - Sign up [here](https://calendly.com/cflucas-ncat/extra-credit-technical-interview-practice?back=1&month=2022-10) for mock interview practice with me (on Wednesdays)! +0.5% for each time you come in and each student can earn up to 1%.

 #### Career
+Stay connected to Netflix for opportunities!
+Fill out [this form](https://airtable.com/shruWMEoUhdgMpbUW).

 Check out the following opportunities!
 - https://tinyurl.com/lockheadMartin
 - https://tinyurl.com/LThreeHarris